-- Make your own homemade chamoy in 5 minutes!
-All you need is 4 common pantry ingredients!
+- You can make homemade chamoy in 5 minutes, with 4 common pantry ingredients!
 See recipe below.

 - Spike up your drink with tequila.
-Mangonada margarita is the perfect cocktail for any gathering or fiesta.
+Mangonada margarita is the perfect cocktail for any gathering, fiesta or celebration like Cinco de Mayo.
 I use tequila silver or reposado.